bgreenlee/sublime-github/README.md

-# Sublime Github
+# Sublime GitHub

-This is a plugin for the [Sublime Text 2](http://www.sublimetext.com/) text editor that allows you to create public or private [Github Gists](http://gist.github.com) from the currently selected text.
+This is a plugin for the [Sublime Text 2](http://www.sublimetext.com/) text editor that allows you to create and browse your [GitHub Gists](http://gist.github.com).

 ## Installation